tyiannak/ml-python/README.md

 ### Clustering, Dimensionality Reduction
 [scripts/kmeans_demo.py](https://github.com/tyiannak/ml-python/blob/main/scripts/kmeans_demo.py) uses dash to create a simple demo that shows how the kmeans algorithm works on artificial datasets

-[notebooks/11 - Dimensionality reduction and visualisation example.ipynb](https://nbviewer.org/github/tyiannak/ml-python/blob/main/notebooks/11 - Dimensionality reduction and visualisation example.ipynb) demonstrates how to extract a set of audio features for two classes, then perform dimensionality reduction and visualize the reduced features in the 2D space.
+[notebooks/11-dimensionality_reduction_and_visualization.ipynb](https://nbviewer.org/github/tyiannak/ml-python/blob/main/notebooks/11-dimensionality_reduction_and_visualization.ipynb) demonstrates how to extract a set of audio features for two classes, then perform dimensionality reduction and visualize the reduced features in the 2D space.

 ### Future tasks